Atanas-Kolev/DJi-RC231-ControllerDriver/README.md

 I wanted to use my DJI Mavic 2 Air controller with simulators but it wasn't supported.

-The script reads serially from the controller and emulates as an xbox controller
+- The script reads serially from the controller and emulates as an xbox controller
+- It's working, but not quite complete
 ### Prerequisites

 - Python 3.x